The Adventures of Puss in Boots

 It also premiered on Boomerang UK on September 3, 2018.
+The show was removed from Netflix on December 29, 2023, in the US and the special Puss in Book: Trapped in an Epic Tale was also removed on January 26, 2024.

+The series is currently available on Peacock as of April 2024.

 Plot

-The series is set before the events of Puss in Boots (2011) and sees Puss in Boots fight off an endless legion of invaders to protect the previously hidden village of San Lorenzo, after his actions unintentionally broke the spell that protected its legendary mystic treasure from the outside world.
+The series is set before the events of Puss in Boots (2011) and sees Puss in Boots fight off an endless legion of invaders to protect the previously hidden Spanish town of San Lorenzo, after his actions unintentionally broke the spell that protected its legendary mystic treasure from the outside world.
 Subsequently, he must find a way to restore the protection spell that will cloak the town once more.

 Episodes

 The first season was released on January 16, 2015, on Netflix, when the first five episodes were released, with further episodes released in May and September 2015.
 A second season was released on December 11, 2015.
 The third season was released on July 15, 2016.
 The fourth season was released on December 16, 2016.
 The fifth season was released on July 28, 2017.
 The sixth and final season was released on January 26, 2018.

 An interactive special called Puss in Book: Trapped in an Epic Tale was released on June 20, 2017.